 Grid infrastructures are undoubtedly the most complex computing infrastructures ever built incorporating both parallel and distributed aspects in their implementations.
 Although they can provide an unprecedented level of performance, designing and implementing scientific applications for Grids represent challenging tasks for programmers.
 But this is not only due to the intricacy of the infrastructures.
 Indeed, numerical simulation applications are also becoming more complex involving the coupling of several numerical simulation codes to better simulate physical systems that require a multidisciplinary approach.
 To cope with the infrastructure and application complexity, it becomes necessary to design scientific applications with modern software engineering practices.
 Component-based programming or service-oriented programming are good candidates to design these applications using a modular approach.
-With a componentbased approach, an application can be represented as an assembly of software components connected by a set of ports and described using an Architecture Description Language (ADL) while a service-oriented approach represents an application as an orchestration of several services/tasks using a workflow language.
+With a componentbased approach, an application can be represented as an assembly of software components connected by a set of ports and described using an Architecture Description Language (ADL) while a service-oriented approach tends to represent an application as an orchestration of several services using a workflow language.
 In some sense, component programming appears as a spatial composition describing the connection between components while service programming promotes a temporal composition expressing the scheduling and the flow of control between services.

-^{} This work was supported by the CoreGRID European Network of Excellence and by the French National Agency for Research project LEGO (ANR-05-CIGC-11).
+\ This work was supported by the CoreGRID European Network of Excellence and by the French National Agency for Research project LEGO (ANR-05-CIGC-11).

 In the context of Grids, both approaches have been used but in a separate way.
 In this paper, we show that both spatial and temporal compositions are required in the same programming model.
-Spatial composition is required to express some specific communication patterns that can be found in multi-physics scientific applications such as in coupled simulations where several simulation codes have to be run simultaneously and have to exchange data at each time step.
-Component models do not capture when a given component will communicate with another component it is connected to; consequently all application components have to be deployed in advance on resources and kept until the end of the application.
-While it is the look-for behavior for strong coupled applications, it leads to an inefficient use of resources for loose coupled application, especially in resource sharing environments such as Grids.
+Spatial composition is required to express some specific communication patterns that can be found in multi-physics scientific applications such as in coupled simulation where several simulation codes have to be run simultaneously and have to exchange data at each time step.
+However, component models do not capture when a given component will communicate with another component it is connected to; consequently all application components have to be deployed in advance on resources and kept until the end of the application.
+This leads to an inefficient use of resources especially in the context of resource sharing which is one of the aims of the Grid concept.
 Temporal composition, with respect to resource sharing, is more suitable since the control flow is explicit.
 It can be used to deploy services only when they are needed allowing thus a better utilization of Grid resources.
-A programming model, allowing the design of applications using a modular approach, must thus combine spatial and temporal composition to let programmer use the most suitable abstractions while enabling an efficient use of resources.
-This paper studies how to combine these two composition schemes together.
-Then, it presents STCM, a spatio-component model, based on the Grid Component Model (GCM) [1] and the ASKALON workflow system [2].
+A programming model, allowing the design of applications using a modular approach, must thus combine spatial and temporal composition to fulfill the programmer's requirements: strong code coupling and efficient use of resources.
+This paper studies how to combine these two composition schemes together and then it introduces STCM, a spatio-component model, based on the Grid Component Model (GCM) [1] and the ASKALON workflow system [2].